yoctoproject/poky/documentation/test-manual/intro.rst

 production test environment, building upon the foundations from the project core.

-Currently, the Yocto Project Test Environment Manual has no projected release date.
-This manual is a work-in-progress and is being initially loaded with information from the README files and notes from key
+This manual is a work-in-progress and is being initially loaded with information from the README files and notes from key engineers:
-engineers:

 -  *yocto-autobuilder2:* This
    :yocto_git:`README.md </yocto-autobuilder2/tree/README.md>`